hepcat72/vcfSampleCompare/README.md

                             observation ratios.
 See --nogrow and --nofilter.
                             See --help --extended for details.

-  --no-f                    Do not filter variant rows whose best sample group --nofilter                pair score does not meet thresholds defined by
+  --no-f                    Variants/rows are filtered based on the --nofilter                characteristics of the best sample group pair, such
-                            `--separation-gap <float>` when --nogenotype is
+                            as the size of the sample groups (see --min-group- size and --grow), the depth of read coverage (see --minimum-depth), and either their genotype score or observation ratio score (see --separation-gap).
-                            supplied, or (when --genotype is supplied) do not filter variants when the genotype calls for samples in each group contain common genotype calls or do not meet the minimum size requirement (-d).
+                            Supply this option to not filter variant rows whose best sample group pair does not meet these thresholds.
 See --help --extended for more details.

   --no-w                    If the --min-group-size is less than the number of --nogrow                  samples in a group defined by --sample-group, by